Creating and Running Symfony Projects

 config/routes.yaml

-file and add the following to define a root/
+and add the following to define a/

-route and link it to anindex
+root route pointing to anindex

 controller method:yaml# config/routes.yaml index: path: / controller: App\Controller\DefaultController::index